foroum/unity-third-person-controller/README.md

 - Basic movement animations
 - Input System setup

-A lot of the logic here can be reused in other projects (for example, Cat Postmaster / PostCat).
+A lot of the logic here can be reused in other projects.

 ---